puth-io/puth/workspaces/clients/php/laravel/README.md

 Iframes (in the `withinFrame()` method) are only partially supported at the moment.

-Console logs are different then the dusk console logs.
-They contain more information but the underlying json structure changed.
+Console logs are different from Dusk console logs.
+They now contain more information but the underlying json structure changed.

 ### Changed methods

-- `$browser->keys()`: This method now uses the [puppeteer keymap](https://pptr.dev/api/puppeteer.keyinput) (instead of the php-webdriver keymap) is used and it is **case sensitive**!
+- `$browser->keys()`: This method now uses the [puppeteer keymap](https://pptr.dev/api/puppeteer.keyinput) (instead of the php-webdriver keymap) is used (when using modifier keys you can only type/press american keyboard layout keys)
 - `$browser->typeInDialog(selector, value)`: Use the accept method instead which takes a value `$browser->acceptDialog(value)`

 ### Unsupported methods

-- `$browser->moveMouse($xOffset, $yOffset)`: Puppeteer doesn't have an actual mouse therefore can't move it by an offset.
-We could track the mouse x and y location but then we need to update it on $page->click, $element->click, ...
+- `$browser->moveMouse($xOffset, $yOffset)`: Puppeteer only simulates a mouse but doesn't expose the internal tracking state so we can't move the mouse by an offset
 - `$browser->ensurejQueryIsAvailable()`: Puppeteer doesn't come with jquery because it's not needed